Skip to Main Content

 Market Value Analysis

 PlanRVA has supported two Market Value Analysis (MVA) efforts in the region.
-An MVA is an in-depth analysis and mapping of a community's housing market.
-Done at a small geographic scale, it reveals the mosaic of market conditions within a community.
-It typically uses local and administrative data and includes field validation and input from local experts.
+A Market Value Analysis is an in-depth analysis and depiction of a community's housing market.
+Created on a small geographic scale, it reveals the mosaic of market conditions.

 Homeless Point in Time (PIT) Count